rBedPlus/rBed_01/README.md

-# rBed_01
+# rBed_bgmc

-rBed_01 is currently under construction.
+rBed_bgmc is currently under construction.
 More info will come later...

 Article is in arxiv.org